Prefinem/lambda-image/README.md

 ## API

+-   `image.crop(width, height, gravity)` Returns the buffer for the image when crop is applied
 -   `image.getContentType()` Get the mime type
 -   `image.getDimensions()` Get the dimensions in an object `{ height, width }`
 -   `image.getExt()` Get the image extension